i05nagai/memorandum/language/english_speaking.md

         * We stopped to take on fuel
         * Gibson is taking on the post of vice president
         * I took on many additional responsibilites over the years
+    * take over
+        * to begin to have control of something
+            * the firm was badly in need of restructuring when she took over
+            * the asset management company took over the bank's bad loans
+        * to take control of a company by buying enough shares to do this
+            * the firm has been taken over by one of its main competitors
+        * to replace someone or something
+            * some workers will lose their jobs as machines take over
+            * when he died, his son took over as CEO
+            * he took over from Tony as head of department last year
 * consist
     * Substance can consist of fine gravel, aquarium sand or powdered lava
     * Later tombs here have no tumulus above but consist of a single room cut into the stone
     * Happiness does not consist in how many possessions you own
+* comprise
+    * the batch component is a MapReduce comprising three phases
 * engage
     * engage in/on/upon
         * Only 10% of American adults engage in regular excercise